huaweicloud/terraform-provider-huaweicloud/docs/data-sources/dcs_maintainwindow.md

 * `region` - (Optional, String) The region in which to obtain the dcs maintainwindows.
 If omitted, the provider-level region will be used.

-* `seq` - (Required, Int) Indicates the sequential number of a maintenance time window.
+* `seq` - (Optional, Int) Specifies the sequential number of a maintenance time window.

-* `begin` - (Optional, String) Indicates the time at which a maintenance time window starts.
+* `begin` - (Optional, String) Specifies the time at which a maintenance time window starts.

-* `end` - (Required, String) Indicates the time at which a maintenance time window ends.
+* `end` - (Optional, String) Specifies the time at which a maintenance time window ends.

-* `default` - (Required, Bool) Indicates whether a maintenance time window is set to the default time segment.
+* `default` - (Optional, Bool) Specifies whether a maintenance time window is set to the default time segment.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

-* `id` - Specifies a data source ID in UUID format.
+* `id` - The data source ID in UUID format.